Science synthesis and communications

 Priority Locations for Conservation Action (2008)

-This report describes the results of a research initiative launched by 2C1Forest to identify irreplaceable and vulnerable locations in the Northern Appalachian/Acadian ecoregion for the purpose of identifying priority locations for conservation action.
+This report describes the results of a research initiative launched by 2C1Forest to identify irreplaceable and vulnerable locations in the Northern Appalachian-Acadian-Wabanaki ecoregion for the purpose of identifying priority locations for conservation action.
 Our methodology is data-driven, comprehensive across the entire ecoregion, and spatially explicit at a high resolution, which allows our results to be replicated and applied at numerous spatial scales.
 Our approach to identifying priority locations involved three interlocking lines of analysis.